peterlidee/dive-in-next-13-tests/blog/3.next12/next12.md

 ○  (Static)  automatically rendered as static HTML (uses no initial props)
 ```

 But what does this mean?
 A static page route means that the route (all the components that make up a page) was prerendered server-side at build time.
-It is server-side because we didn't use the browser in this process.
-Build time means that this process happened when we used the `next build` command.
-Before we've actually ran our project on the server (using `next start`).

-The implication here is that our `<Component1 />`, a client side component, was rendered server-side.
-In other words, in `Next`, client side components aren't really client-side components.
+Server-side, at build time.
+A client component was rendered server-side.
+In other words, in `Next`, a client component does not equal a client-side rendered component.

 This is a `Next` thing.
 In pure `React`, client component are purely client-side.
 Why does `Next` do this?
 For performance.
 Prerendering the HTML on the server: